 Before we get into details, it's important to understand that the exact amount of carbon recovered from cremation ashes can vary greatly and depends on a variety of factors.
 The precise cremation process, the initial mass and body weight of the individual, and the presence of other materials (such as the casket) can all influence how much ash is left.
 During cremation, bodies are subjected to high temperatures (1,400°F to 1,800°F) that transform some solid matter into gases like carbon dioxide.

 Lab-grown diamond creation requires high-purity carbon, which is typically sourced from graphite.
 However, using precise scientific processes, the carbon from cremated ashes can be purified and converted to graphite, which can then be used to grow a beautiful diamond for memorial jewelry.
 All from just a half cup of ashes!
-Here’s how the process works:
+Learn how ashes become a diamond:

 · Carbon Extraction.
 The ashes are processed to extract the carbon.
 This involves heating and chemical treatments to remove non-carbon elements.